 Morgan Stanley Stockbroker Suspended For Unauthorized Trading

-Richard Alan Kern, of Beavercreek, Ohio, a stockbroker formerly registered with Morgan Stanley, has been fined $7,500.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity based upon consenting to findings that he effected trades in customer accounts without authorization.
-Letter of Acceptance, Waiver and Consent, No. 20160502058-01 (Mar.
-15, 2017).
+Daniel John Meyers, of New Haven, Connecticut, a stockbroker with Morgan Stanley, was fined $10,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member firm in any capacity after consenting to findings that he engaged in unauthorized trading in customer accounts.
+Letter of Acceptance, Waiver and Consent, No. 2015048045501 (Aug.
+19, 2016).

 Guiliano Law Group